 It is important to highlight that the body uses various mechanisms to exchange heat with the environment (that is, to absorb or dissipate heat).
 Radiation , convection , evapotranspiration and conduction allow humans to gain or lose heat depending on the case.
 Let's see below a brief definition of each of these concepts:

-• Convection : when air comes into contact with the skin, it goes through two very defined changes, which are an increase in volume and another in temperature.
+- Convection : when air comes into contact with the skin, it goes through two very defined changes, which are an increase in volume and another in temperature.
 This phenomenon leads to a loss of density, which results in it rising and being replaced by air with a higher degree of freshness.
-When the temperature of the air is higher than that of the skin, then a process takes place that can be described simply as the inverse of that just exposed.
-Just as in the case of radiation, this exchange mechanism related to thermal sensation affects the less covered or directly naked parts of the body.
+When the temperature of the air is higher than that of the skin, then a process takes place that can simply be described as the inverse of that just exposed.
+As in the case of radiation, this exchange mechanism related to thermal sensation affects the less covered or directly naked parts of the body.